Adhesion & Cohesion

 In the cohesion zone, the adhesive possesses its nominal properties, as indicated on the data sheets.
 These properties are determined by the following molecular forces:

 – The chemical bonds within the adhesive polymers;

 – The chemical bonds resulting from crosslinking of the polymer;

 – The intermolecular interactions between the molecules in the adhesive;

 – The mechanical adhesion between various molecules in the adhesive.

-The four cohesive forces mentioned above affect the properties of the non-cured adhesive and determine for example the viscosity of the adhesive.
+These four cohesive forces affect the properties of the non-cured adhesive and determine for example the viscosity of the adhesive.
 The curing of the adhesive chiefly involves solidification of the adhesive via bonds between the molecules in the adhesive.
 This involves new bonds being formed (e.g. crosslinking of short chained molecules to form long chained molecules) and existing bonds being strengthened.

 Both adhesion (including the transition zone) and cohesion play their part in maximizing the strength of a bond.
 Just as with a chain, the weakest link in a bonded joint determines what loads the joint can be subjected to.